 Bullard 756

 World of Fiction, 47.
-As an example of the frustrating impacts of the need to brand services as universally useful: I attended a daylong university workshop about the new Gale Digital Scholars Lab in the company of a medievalist who arrived, discovered that no medieval materials were available in the Digital Scholars Lab, nor even the Early English Books Online collection, and spent the morning awkwardly listening to speakers effuse about the incredible scope of U of T’s subscriptions.
+As an example of the frustrating impacts of the need to brand services as universally useful: I attended a daylong university workshop about the new Gale Digital Scholars Lab in the company of a medievalist who , discovering that no medieval materials were available in the Lab, not even the Early English Books Online collection, spent the morning awkwardly listening to speakers effuse about the incredible scope of the University of Toronto’s’s subscriptions. [probably need to say right away that this happened at U of T; they you can refer at this point to “the university’s subscriptions]